dbbrandt/fae-app/README.md

 ![Fae startup page](http://www.precidix.com/blogs/Fae-first-time-login.png)

-###Next we customize for our requirements
+### Next we customize for our requirements

 This site will have two static pages, home and about.
 It will also have dynamic content for the job experience shown on the home page.
 Fae-cms supports a special controller and models for static pages.
-Like most CMS's, fae-cms stores content for it's static pages in generic content tables.
+Like most CMS's, fae-cms stores content for its static pages in generic content tables.
 It also supports regular models for storing any relational data that can be injected into your static pages.
 For both types of models, static page and ActiveRecord, fae-cms generates the admin pages for you.

-####We will begin with the About Us page
+#### We will begin with the About Us page

 Starting with about_us turned out to have issues resulting in the need to take a little side trip.

-#####Side note about inflectors needed for "about_us"
+##### Side note about inflectors needed for "about_us"

 When you convert the path `about_us` to a class you get the annoying result "AboutU".
 Apparently U is the singular of Us.